ScrappyCocco/ScrappyCocco/README.md

 ## About me

 Hi, my name is Michele, but you can call me Scrappy.
-I am studying Computer Science at the [University of Padua](https://www.unipd.it/).
+I graduated with a bachelor degree in Computer Science at the [University of Padua](https://www.unipd.it/en/).
+I did a final year Internship and "thesis", about [volumetric rendering of medical data](https://github.com/ScrappyCocco/StageETesi) (Italian only).

 I have always been passionate about game engines and rendering, so in my free time I am learning the basics of Vulkan ([ScrapEngine](https://github.com/ScrappyCocco/ScrapEngine)) and DirectX12 ([DXR](https://github.com/ScrappyCocco/DirectX-DXR-Tutorials)).